thurayax/Thurayax/README.md

 # Hi there, I'm Thuraya! 👋

-💻 **A developer passionate about application development and business analysis**
+💻 **A developer passionate about application development and Game development**
 🌱 Currently learning **C#** and exploring **Artificial Intelligence**
 📌 Experienced in **PHP - Laravel - Bootstrap - MySQL**
 🎯 Aiming to build tech solutions that enhance user experience